-The .NET Core Framework composed of the following parts:
+The .NET Core Framework is composed of the following parts:

-CoreCLR: A JIT based CLR (Common Language Runtime).
-CoreCLR is the .NET execution engine in .NET Core, performing functions such as garbage collection and compilation to machine code.
+- CoreCLR: A JIT-based CLR (Common Language Runtime).
+CoreCLR is the .NET execution engine in .NET Core, performing garbage collection and machine code compilation functions.

 - Web: ASP.NET Core MVC, Web API, Razor Pages, and Microservices

 - Gaming Applications